Our 3 favorite tablesaw safety gadgets

-The manufacturer offers a variety of accessories, including a leg that allows for ripping strips as narrow as 1/8" (shown right), and outriggers for steadying the pushblock when ripping workpieces narrower than the pushblock.
-For specialized tasks, make your own accessories and attach them using #10-32 screws that fit into threaded inserts in the sides or with 1/4"-20 hexhead bolts that slide into T-slots in the top and ends.
+The manufacturer offers a variety of accessories, including a leg that allows for ripping strips as narrow as 1⁄8 " (shown below), and outriggers for steadying the pushblock when ripping workpieces narrower than the pushblock.
+For specialized tasks, make your own accessories and attach them using #10-32 screws that fit into threaded inserts in the sides or with 1⁄4 "-20 hexhead bolts that slide into T-slots in the top and ends.

 The $60 price tag might seem hefty, but you'll find it useful at the router table, jointer, and bandsaw as well.

 For saws without a built-in riving knife, a splitter reduces the chance for kickback by preventing the saw kerf from pinching behind the blade.
-The MJ Splitter -- a semi-circular plastic disc -- mounts in a zero-clearance throat insert, as shown right.
+The MJ Splitter—a semi-circular plastic disc—mounts in a zero-clearance throat insert, as shown below.
 A simple drilling jig and clear instructions included with the splitter make installation easy.

 Each kit (available for thin-kerf or full-kerf blades) comes with two splitters, each offset slightly different distances from the center of the mounting pins.
 Because of this offset, the splitter presses the keeper piece against the rip fence as a featherboard would.
 A greater offset provides increased pressure toward the fence.